PKT-Watch/pktwallet-console/README.md

 # How to use

 1. Select a command from the list to view the documentation.
 The documentation specifies any required parameters and their type.
-2. Use the `Parameters` panel to add any paraeters.
+2. Use the `Parameters` panel to add any parameters.
 3. Press the `Execute Command` button to issue the command to pktwallet.